Rappsilber-Laboratory/XiSearch/README.md

 The advanced config and editing of config files is covered [below](#Setting up a search in the advanced interface and editing config files).

 ##### crosslinker selection
 Normally, all searches are performed with 2 crosslinkers selected: the crosslinker used in the sample (be it BS3, DSS, SDA or other) and "NonCovalent", which allows the search engine to match spectra with a pair of co-eluting and co-fragmenting linear peptides that are not actually crosslinked.
-This is a common source of misinterpretation of crosslinking MS spectra.
+This is a common source of misinterpretation of crosslinking MS spectra [ref](https://pubs.acs.org/doi/10.1021/acs.analchem.8b04037).
 Thus, the "multiple" crosslinker box should be ticked and then both the crosslinker of interest and "nonCovalent" (near the bottom) should be selected.

 ##### crosslinker selection - presets
 "Large scale" presets refer to search parameters optimised for searches with lots (>100) of proteins in the database.
 They search for crosslinker modifications (amidated, hydrolysed, crosslinks within a peptide) only on linear peptides rather than peptide pairs.
 For crosslinkers using NHS-ester chemistry (DSS, BS3, DSBU, BS2G), S/T/Y is considered a side reaction and a score penalty is applied to the match relative to matching spectra crosslinked to K or Nterm.